pashinin/workgroups2/README.md

 ## Use

 Most commands are bound to both `<prefix> <key>` and `<prefix> C-<key>`.

+(To set a prefix key - see settings above)

     <prefix> <key>
     <prefix> c    - create workgroup